James Sinclair (politician): Personal life

-Sinclair was married in Saint Stephen's Anglican Church, West Vancouver on November 2, 1940 to Doris Kathleen Bernard (February 11, 1920; Penticton, British Columbia – March 29, 2012; Saanich, British Columbia).
-They had of five daughters.
-His fourth daughter was Margaret Joan Trudeau née Sinclair, one-time wife of the 15th Canadian Prime Minister Pierre Trudeau and mother of 23rd and current Canadian Prime Minister Justin Trudeau, Alexandre Trudeau and Michel Trudeau.
+Sinclair was married in Saint Stephen's Anglican Church, West Vancouver on 2 November 1940 to Doris Kathleen Bernard (11 February 1920; Penticton, British Columbia – 29 March 2012; Saanich, British Columbia).
+They had five daughters.
+His fourth daughter was Margaret Joan Trudeau née Sinclair, one-time wife of the 15th Canadian Prime Minister Pierre Trudeau and mother of 23rd Canadian Prime Minister Justin Trudeau, Alexandre Trudeau and Michel Trudeau.
 Many, including Jean Chrétien and Justin Trudeau himself, have noted the family resemblance in physical appearance between Sinclair and Justin Trudeau.
 Sinclair is also the namesake of both Justin Trudeau (whose middle name is James) and Xavier James Trudeau, son of Justin Trudeau and Sophie Grégoire Trudeau.

 He died in 1984 of a myocardial infarction at his home in West Vancouver.

 The Sinclair Centre, a shopping complex in downtown Vancouver, is named after him.